 DANCERS: Zoë Dunwoodie, Thomas Fonua, Matte Roffe, Ellya Sam, Felix Sampson and Kimball Wong from Australian Dance Theatre

-Amber Cronin, Artistic Director of The Mill Adelaide, has been spending much of 2016 exploring arts practices in Indonesia and through her travels in Europe as well as visiting The Mill’s partner organisation ilDance in Sweden.
+Amber has spent much of 2016 exploring arts practices in Indonesia and through her travels in Europe.
+She also spent time visiting The Mill’s partner organisation, ilDance, in Sweden.
 We asked her to tell us a little about her adventures so far, and what she was going to be bringing home to us…

 A friend gave me a book to read while I was travelling through Europe this summer, a quote stuck with me… “Is not an event in fact more significant and noteworthy the greater the number of fortuities necessary to bring it about?”
 This is certainly true of The Mill and sometimes its time away from your projects (like i am lucky enough to have now) that helps you to see just how much of yourself you’ve poured into them and appreciate all that has transpired to make them so.